Tomographer/tomographer/01-get-started.md

 1. Install `tomographer` by running (system-wide installation):

+        > sudo -H pip install numpy pybind11
         > sudo -H pip install tomographer

     For a user-wide installation, for instance if you don't have administrator
     priviledges:

+        > pip install numpy pybind11 --user
         > pip install tomographer --user

+    *Note: You have to install the `numpy` and `pybind11` dependencies manually before installing `tomographer`.
+This is because `pip` apparently doesn't know how to correctly handle build-time dependencies.*

 2. Open your favorite Python environment (e.g. edit a Python script or open an IPython or Jupyter notebook session), and start off with [this one-qubit